Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: The Riemannian conjugate gradient method

 Hence $P^{\mathcal{H}^1}_{Y_{k+1}}(\eta_{k}) = \eta_{k}$ also holds.
 We have thus proven that Riemannian CG is equivalent to Burer--Monteiro CG. \end{proof}

 Since the gradient descent corresponds to $\beta_k\equiv 0$, the same discussion also implies the following

-\begin{thm} Using retraction (\ref{eqn:retraction_quotient}) and metric $g^1$, the Riemannian gradient descent on the quotient manifold is equivalent to the Burer--Monteiro gradient descent method with suitable step size \eqref{br-gd} in the sense that they produce exactly the same iterates. \end{thm}
+\begin{coro} Using retraction (\ref{eqn:retraction_quotient}) and metric $g^1$, the Riemannian gradient descent on the quotient manifold is equivalent to the Burer--Monteiro gradient descent method with suitable step size \eqref{br-gd} in the sense that they produce exactly the same iterates. \end{coro}